Sports Illustrated Debuts First-Ever Women’s Games in San Diego

 Read MoreFree Rady Shell Concerts Feel Like a Hack—But It’s By Design

 “Yessss, I’m a Ludacris fan,” crows 41-year-old downtown resident Kay Thomas, breaking into dance moves to punctuate her point, her cassette-tape earrings swinging.
-She’s answering the question I ask everyone I meet milling around the perimeter of the Embarcadero’s Rady Shell at Jacobs Park in t
+She’s answering the question I ask everyone I meet milling around the perimeter of the Embarcadero’s Rady Shell at Jacobs Park in the h

 Read MoreSan Diego’s Best Fertility Center—Celebrating 27 Years of Trusted, Personalized Care

 At Reproductive Partners Fertility Center – San Diego (RPSD), we’re more than a fertility clinic— we’re a trusted partner on your path to parenthood.
 We believe fertility care should be more than clinical—it should be compassionate, collaborative, and completely centered around you.
-Located in L
+Located in La Jo

 Read More